 - Neonatal hypoglycemia: Low blood sugar at birth

 Women who are at risk for diabetes – or those whose blood sugar levels are higher than the average person prior to pregnancy – are most likely to develop gestational diabetes.
 This often includes women with obesity, as well as those with a strong family history of diabetes.

 Maintaining a healthy weight and lifestyle, including regular exercise, will help control your blood sugar before pregnancy, and is the best way to reduce the risk of gestational diabetes.
 Because we do not generally recommend weight loss during pregnancy, treatment typically focuses on eating nutritious foods and use of medications to lower blood sugar as needed.

-Eating a diabetes-friendly diet is the best way for women to manage gestational diabetes and thereby reduce the danger to themselves and their babies.
-I had a patient in her early 40s who after two decades of trying to conceive, was having her first baby; she had pre-diabetes before pregnancy and developed gestational diabetes during the pregnancy, but because she diligently followed a diabetes-friendly diet, she ended up having a beautiful, healthy baby.
+I had a patient in her early 40s who, after two decades of trying to conceive, was having her first baby.
+She had pre-diabetes before pregnancy and developed gestational diabetes during.
+Because she diligently followed a diabetes-friendly eating plan during pregnancy, she ended up having a beautiful, healthy baby.
 It takes commitment, but it is very doable.

 Eating a diabetes-friendly diet is the key to managing gestational diabetes.
 These diets typically emphasize protein and avoid carbohydrates and sugar.